 What’s the most common type of automatic transmission?

-The most common – and oldest – type of automatic gearbox is the torque converter.
+The most common type of automatic gearbox is the torque converter.
 It’s a rather complicated piece of kit but, in simple terms, it uses hydraulics to change gear.
 When a gear change is needed, the hydraulics release a clutch to separate the cogs, then moves the next gear into position.

 The gearbox’s computer generally picks the most efficient gear for any situation; the higher-numbered gears are specified to maximise fuel economy.
-For this reason, many automatic gearboxes now have eight speeds but some have as many as ten, including that in the Ford Ranger Raptor.
+That’s why many automatic gearboxes now have eight speeds or even some have as many as ten, such as that in the Ford Ranger Raptor.

 What other types of automatic gearbox are there?

-A continuously variable transmission (CVT) doesn’t actually have any gears.
+A continuously variable transmission (CVT) doesn’t have gears as such.
 Instead, it has two spinning cones, one linked the crankshaft, the other to the wheels.
-A belt loops around both cones and moves up and down them.
-That gives a virtually infinite number of gears which, in theory, maximises efficiency at any speed.
+A belt loops around both cones and moves up and down them as the car speeds up and slows down.
+Alternatively, there are two pulleys that expand and contract in diameter, again linked by a belt.
+Either way, there’s a virtually infinite number of gears which, in theory, maximises efficiency at any speed.

-The other common type of automatic is the dual clutch transmission (DCT).
+The other common type of automatic is the dual-clutch transmission (DCT).
 Mechanically, the gearbox is much the same as a manual, albeit with electric solenoids that change the gears.
-The big difference is the pair of clutches – a manual just has one.
-The second clutch is primed to change into the next gear when needed, providing a quicker, smoother change.
-DCTs also tend to accelerate quicker than manuals for no loss of efficiency.
+The big difference is that, as the name suggests, a DCT has two clutches – a manual just has one.

 Do electric cars have an automatic gearbox?

-All electric cars are classified as automatics, however most technically don’t have a gearbox at all.
+All electric cars are classified as automatics because they don’t have a clutch pedal, however most technically don’t have a gearbox at all.
 When you select drive or reverse, what you’re actually doing is instructing the electric motor to spin forwards or backwards.

 But there are some EVs that do have a gearbox, most notably the Porsche Taycan.
 It has a two-speed ‘box, in which second gear helps maintain strong acceleration at high speed, something EVs without a gearbox struggle to do.